onemorebsmith/kaspa-stratum-bridge/README.md

 # Kaspa Stratum/GRPC bridge
+## This release does not support bzminer, v1.1 will address this issue

 This is an daemon that allows mining to a local (or remote) kaspa node using stratum-base miners.